LibrariesHacked/data-storytelling/_pages/about.md

 ## Long term ambitions

-Long term I would love to see a community of library data storytellers, who regularly share their stories, challanges, and experiences with each other.
+Long term I would love to see a community of library data storytellers, who regularly share their stories, challenges, and experiences with each other.
 I would be happy to help facilitate this community, and to help you get involved.

 I would also love to add physical publishing to this project, such as a newspaper, printed cards, or a published book.
-Not to replicate the stories that are available here, but to acompany them.
+Not to replicate the stories that are available here, but to accompany them.
 Physical publishing can be a great way to reach people who might not be online, and to engage in a different way - plus wouldn't it be great to have physical copies of visualisations and library data stories?